Macrometacorp/docs/docs/cep/reference/extensions/execution/math.md

 EXAMPLE 1

-    define stream InValueStream (inValue long);
+    CREATE STREAM InValueStream (inValue long);

+    insert into OutMediationStream
     select math:bin(inValue) as binValue
-    from InValueStream
+    from InValueStream;
-    insert into OutMediationStream;

 If the `inValue` in the input stream is given, the function converts it into an unsigned integer in base 2 and directs the output to the